joshbegley/nyt-latest/README.md

 https://nytimes.com/2025/01/09/us/jimmy-carter-funeral-speakers.html

 **Live Updates: Nation’s Leaders Will Gather to Honor Carter at Washington Cathedral**\
-`A state funeral for the 39th president on will bring together all five living presidents and feature a eulogy from President Biden.
+`A state funeral for the 39th president will bring together all five living presidents and include a eulogy from President Biden.
 Eulogies written by Gerald Ford and Walter Mondale will be delivered by their sons.`\
 https://nytimes.com/live/2025/us/jimmy-carter-funeral

 **The Costs of the Los Angeles Fires**\